ikigai-hq/ikigai/graphql_server/README.md

-# Graphql Server
+# ikigai Graphql Server
 Efficient graphql server is written by Rust.

 ## Prepare Configuration

 ### Make `.env` file

-We use dot env to set up environment variables for `open-exam-graphql-server`.
+We use dot env to set up environment variables for `graphql-server`.
 Use the command below to make a `.env` file from sample env.

 ```bash